 Can a worker and union representative agree that the representative will answer all questions put to the worker at a disciplinary hearing?

 That said, in very limited cases, the employer should give consideration to permitting the representative to answer questions on behalf of the worker.
-Examples might include where English is not the worker's first language so the representative is also acting as an interpreter, or where the worker has a disability that precludes him or her from effective participation in the disciplinary hearing and it would therefore be a reasonable adjustment under the Equality Act 2010 to permit the representative to play a more active role.
+Examples might include where English is not the worker's first language so the representative is also acting as an interpreter, or where the worker has a disability that precludes them from effective participation in the disciplinary hearing and it would therefore be a reasonable adjustment under the Equality Act 2010 to permit the representative to play a more active role.